 A maintenance medication is any prescription taken daily.
 Some examples are: antidepressants, asthma medications, birth control pills, cholesterol medications, blood pressure medications, and anticonvulsants.

 Non-maintenance medications are not available through mail-order.
-Some examples are: pain management medications, muscle relaxants, cough and cold medications, anti-migraine, antibiotics, sleeping and anti-anxiety pills.
+Some examples are: pain management medications, muscle relaxants, cough and cold medications, anti-migraine, antibiotics, sleeping pills, and anti-anxiety pills.

 The main advantage is maintenance drugs are available via mail-order in 90-day quantities and at less expense than at a retail pharmacy.
 Examples of maintenance medications include those for: diabetes, depression, asthma, blood pressure, birth control, as well as anticonvulsants.
 Examples of medications not available through mail-order are: pain therapies, muscle relaxants, antibiotics, anti-anxiety drugs, anti-migraine drugs, and injectables.